-In this course, you get to know what Elasticsearch is, what makes it such a great tool and how you can use it efficiently.
+In this training, you get to know what Elasticsearch is, what makes it such a great tool and how you can use it efficiently.
 You learn in our hands-on part how to write events to Elasticsearch, and how to search and create dashboards with Kibana.

 Why log analysis with Elasticsearch

 Learn why log analysis and pipeline monitoring is so important for your work as a Data Engineer.
 I created a presentation about all the basics so you will understand how Elasticsearch is built up and how it works compared to a standard relational database.